Are you willing to fail?

 1-800-GOT-JUNK profits on the margin between what they charge the customer to cart it away, and what it costs them to dispose of with their transfer partners.

-I’d always figured there’d be an angle to re-sell some of it for a profit, but Brian said that some franchisees had tried it with very limited success.
+I’d always figured there’d be an angle to re-sell some of the items for a profit, but Brian said that some franchisees had tried it with very limited success.
 It’s simply too time-consuming.

 What Competitor Analysis Did You Do?